apft/lem_in/README.md

 - Unkown commands are ignored.
 - A room name cannot start with the letter `L`
 - If a wrongly formated line is found, the parsing stops and the solver is launched with the available data.
-- If there is not enought data to find a solution, the program should print `ERROR`.
+- If there is not enough data to find a solution, the program should print `ERROR`.
 - Each room can contain **only one ant**

 ### Output